Posted on Friday, July 15th, 2022 at 7:25 pm

 Contact Capitan Law Today

-If you have chronic pain syndrome and are unable to work, contact the long term disability attorneys of Abell and Capitan Law at (267) 419-7888 today.
+If you have chronic pain syndrome and are unable to work, contact the long term disability attorneys of Capitan Law at (267) 419-7888 today.
 In a free consultation, you can discuss your circumstances with our lawyers, and we can advise you of your options.
 Let us help you seek the benefits you deserve.